Tyler Hynes: Career

 He portrayed Atreyu in 13 episodes of the TV series Tales from the Neverending Story and The Chosen One in the 24-episode run of Peter Benchley's Amazon.
 Tyler was nominated "Fan Favourite" at Canada's Gemini Awards at age 15.
 He later starred in Tagged: The Jonathan Wamback Story.

-Hynes stars in 2024's The Groomsmen trilogy—First Look, Second Chances and Last Dance,—on Hallmark Channel.
+Hynes stars in 2024's The Groomsmen trilogy — First Look, Second Chances, and Last Dance on the Hallmark Channel.

+Romance scams have used Hynes’s likeness on multiple occasions in attempts to convince people they are speaking to him directly.
+Hynes has posted warnings on his social media accounts indicating he does not contact strangers online and hoping to prevent further scams.